Ukraine

 This is a blatant attack on the inviolability of trade union property and a disregard for due process and the rule of law.

 At the end of 2019, the Ukrainian government proposed an anti-union bill to weaken the influence of workers and their unions.
 It has further proposed changes to the trade union law aiming to take away properties and assets of the unions.
 Together these changes would significantly reduce the voice of workers.
-These proposed changes are incompatible with International Labour Organization (ILO) standards and the social legislation of the European Union.
-So far, trade unions have been successful in blocking the proposals.
+These proposed changes are incompatible with International Labour Organization International Labour Organization A tripartite United Nations (UN) agency established in 1919 to promote working and living conditions.
+The main international body charged with developing and overseeing international labour standards.

 However, the Ukrainian government has now hired a consultancy agency to turn public opinion, which according to its own analysis, is predominately against the reforms.
 These consultants have developed a whole strategy to convince Ukrainian people of the reform, using official and social media as well as a selected list of public figures to speak in favour of the reform to create an anti-union climate in public opinion.